- Called: 2018

 - Appearing in both the County Court and the Chancery Division of the High Court (ICC) in a wide range of insolvency matters.

-Tiernan has also been instructed by HMRC from the Junior Junior panel to assist on an appeal relating to an alleged MTIC fraud investigation.
+- Tiernan has been instructed by HMRC from the Junior Junior panel to assist on an appeal relating to an alleged MTIC fraud investigation.

 Tiernan has extensive experience in property disputes and is regularly instructed by both private and public landlords to appear in the County Courts and the First-Tier Tribunal on cases including: